Higher-Dimensional Cosmology in the Framework of Generalized Chaplygin Gas: An Approximation Method: Cosmological dynamics :

-It is evident that for $M > 2(2-dm)$ one gets a universe with normal matter.
-This is a consistent result for a realistic $z_{f}$.
+It is evident that for $M > 2(2-dm)$, the Universe remains dominated by normal matter prior to the transition.
+This condition is therefore consistent with the existence of a realistic and physically acceptable transition redshift $z_f$.

-Now we discuss the extremal cases to understand the evolution of the universe.\\ \textbf{CASE~A :}~~ In the early phase when the redshift $z$ is very high enough, the eq.~\eqref{eq:16} reduces to
+Now we discuss the extremal cases in order to further understand the evolution of the Universe.\\ \textbf{CASE~A :}In the early phase, when the redshift $z$ is very large, Eq.~\eqref{eq:16} reduces to

-which represents a dust dominated universe for generalised Chaplygin gas.
-It is seen that $q = \frac{1}{2}$ for $d = 0$, {\it i.e.,} in a 4-dimensional space time, which is in good agreement with well-known $4D$ results.
-The positive $q$ indicates the deceleration phase. \\ \textbf{CASE~B :} At present the redshift $z = 0$ and the eq.~\eqref{eq:16} reduces to
+This expression corresponds to a dust-dominated universe for the generalized Chaplygin gas.
+For $d=0$, one obtains $q=\frac{1}{2}$, which is the standard result for a four-dimensional matter-dominated Universe and is in excellent agreement with the well-known $4D$ cosmology.
+The positive value of $q$ confirms that the Universe is in a decelerating phase during this epoch.
+For $d=1$, Eq.~\eqref{eq:19} yields $q \simeq 0.47$, while for $d=2$ one finds $q \simeq 0.45$.
+Both values remain positive and are close to the standard matter-dominated value $q=\frac{1}{2}$, indicating that the early universe continues to be in a decelerated, dust-dominated phase even in the presence of extra dimensions.
+Although the magnitude of $q$ is slightly reduced compared to the four-dimensional case, the qualitative behavior of early-time cosmological evolution is preserved.\\ \textbf{CASE~B :} At the present epoch, when the redshift $z=0$, Eq.~\eqref{eq:16} reduces to

-since, $1 > \frac{M \Omega_m}{2(2- dm)} > 0$, $q$ is negative, representing an accelerating universe at this phase, as shown in fig.-\ref{fig:qzh71}.
-For 4-dimensional spacetime $q \approx -0.625$ which is less than zero but greater than $-1$, indicating acceleration.\\ \textbf{CASE~C :} In the later epoch of evolution, \textit{i.e.}, when the universe has reached a large size, we obtain from eq.~\eqref{eq:16}
+Since $0<\dfrac{M \Omega_m}{2(2-dm)}<1$, the deceleration parameter $q$ is negative, which represents an accelerating universe at the present phase, as also illustrated in Fig.-\ref{fig:qzh71}.

-representing a pure $\Lambda$CDM model, which is,however, dimension independent.
-One possible reason for this behavior is that at this stage, there are no observable effects of extra dimensions.
+For the standard four-dimensional spacetime ($d=0$), we obtain $q \simeq -0.625$, which lies between $-1$ and $0$ and thus confirms the present accelerated expansion.
+For $d=1$, the corresponding value is $q \simeq -0.64$, while for $d=2$ one finds $q \simeq -0.65$.
+All these values remain negative and close to each other, indicating that the universe undergoes accelerated expansion at the present epoch even in the presence of extra dimensions.
+The small variation of $q$ with increasing $d$ shows that higher-dimensional effects slightly modify the strength of acceleration but do not change its qualitative nature. \\ \textbf{CASE~C :} In the later epoch of evolution, \textit{i.e.}, when the universe has reached a sufficiently large size, we obtain from Eq.~\eqref{eq:16}

-Fig.-\ref{fig:qzh71} shows that a late flip occurs for higher dimensions.
-So, the influence of extra spatial dimensions retarded the acceleration.
+which represents an exact $\Lambda$CDM behavior and is dimension independent.
+One possible reason for this behavior is that at this stage the contribution of matter becomes negligible and the dynamics is completely dominated by the dark-energy–like component, so that the effects of extra spatial dimensions are no longer observable.